 Committee chairs do important work, so thank you for serving (or thinking about serving!)
 ACRL and the profession in this capacity.

-To best kick things off, try to attend the ALA Annual Conference right before your term as chair begins.
-Attend the in-person ULS Executive Committee meeting as well as your committee's meeting (whether in person or virtually).
+Following your appointment as chair, attend the Executive Committee meeting as well as your committee's meeting (whether in person or virtually).
 Find out what projects the ACRL Board or ULS chair are prioritizing for the coming year and start thinking about how your committee might contribute.

-Talk with the outgoing chair early on.
+Talk with the outgoing chair early on and read the committee's annual report from the previous year.
 Confirm that the committee information found in this LibGuide is still accurate or if it needs updating.
 Find out about the following:

 Soon after your term begins on July 1, get in touch with your committee members: